ayushsaini-007/kpi-anomaly-detection-automation/README.md

 # 📊 KPI Anomaly Detection Automation

 This project focuses on monitoring daily business KPIs and identifying unusual spikes or drops using statistical anomaly detection.
-The goal is to detect abnormal behaviour early and provide a clean output that can be used for dashboards and alerting workflows.
+The goal is to generate a clean, business-ready output that can be used in dashboards or alerting workflows.

 ---

 ## 📌 What This Project Covers

-- Loaded and prepared KPI dataset in Jupyter Notebook (Python)
+- Loaded and prepared the KPI dataset in Jupyter Notebook (Python)
 - Cleaned and formatted date and KPI fields
-- Applied statistical logic (z-score based thresholding) to flag anomalies
+- Applied statistical logic to flag anomalies
 - Generated anomaly indicators for days with unusual KPI behaviour
-- Added a simple line chart to visually validate anomaly points
+- Created a simple KPI trend chart for validation
-- Exported a business-ready CSV containing final anomaly results
+- Exported a final CSV file containing the anomaly results

 **Tools used:** Python, Pandas, NumPy, Matplotlib, Jupyter Notebook

 ---

+## 📊 Key Insights

+- The dataset includes multiple daily KPI records, out of which **7 days were flagged as anomalies**
+- Anomalies align with unusual fluctuations in KPI values and may indicate operational or business-level deviations
+- These anomaly points help stakeholders investigate potential issues earlier instead of reacting late

+---

+## 📈 Visual Highlights

+- **Revenue trend chart with highlighted anomaly points**
+  Used to visually validate whether the detection logic matches real KPI behaviour

+The chart is only for validation — the final deliverable remains the CSV output.

+---

-## 📂 Folder Structure
+## 🗂 Folder Structure

 KPI-Anomaly-Detection-Automation/
 │── kpi_anomaly_detection.ipynb
 │── kpi_anomaly_output.csv
 │── daily.csv (optional – input dataset)
-│── README.md
+└── README.md

 ---

-## 🧠 Business Insight

-Anomalies indicate days where KPI trends deviate significantly from normal patterns.
-These may point to:
-- sudden performance drops
-- unexpected revenue spikes
-- operational irregularities
-- potential system or data issues

-Such points help stakeholders **investigate and act early** rather than reacting late.

----

-## 📈 Visual Validation

-The notebook includes a minimal validation chart:

-- Line chart showing KPI trend over time
-- Highlighted points representing anomaly days

-The chart is used only to **verify detection logic** —
-the final deliverable remains the **CSV output** for downstream consumption.

----

-## 🗂 Output File
+## 🗃 Output File

 The project generates:
 kpi_anomaly_output.csv

 This file contains:
 - Date
 - KPI values
 - Anomaly flag (0 = normal, 1 = anomaly)

-It is designed for use in dashboards, automation workflows, or monitoring pipelines.
+Designed for monitoring dashboards and automation workflows.

 ---